ashtonsix/Fleek/guide/5_tensors.md

 > Read the [array](./1_types.md#arrays) & [interface](./3_interfaces.md) guides if you haven't already.

+## Why?

+Browsers (via JavaScript) have great performance in the general case, but can't match other languages in specific niches.
+Python (via NumPy) & Octave (MATLAB basically) both have high-performance multi-dimensional arrays (tensors) that use GPU acceleration, multi-threading, vectorization, hand-optimized assembly, etc. yielding ~30x speed improvements & form the backbone of scientific computing.

+The web supports some of this stuff, but only through obtuse technologies like PNacl, WebCL, asm.js, webAssembly, etc. that are often specific to one browser.
+Tensors abstract over them to close the gap & make scientific computing viable on the web.

+## Usage

 A `Tensor` is a rectangular `Array` that contains only numbers & does high-performance computation.

 ```fl